rsmdt/quarry.nvim/README.md

     ---
     -- Provide LSP-specific handler functions or override the default.
-A setup handler with `_` -- as the key will be used as default if no LSP-specific one is defined. setup = {
+A setup handler with `_` -- as the key will be used as default if no LSP-specific one is defined.
+    --
+    -- The default handler automatically detects and uses:
+    --   - NeoVim 0.11+ native API (vim.lsp.config + vim.lsp.enable) when available
+    --   - Legacy lspconfig API for NeoVim 0.10 or when explicitly using lspconfig setup = {
         _ = function(name, opts)
+            -- NeoVim 0.11+ native API
+            if vim.lsp.config and vim.lsp.enable then
+                vim.lsp.config(name, opts)
+                vim.lsp.enable(name)
+                return
+            end

+            -- Fallback to lspconfig
             local ok, lspconfig = pcall(require, "lspconfig")
             if ok then
                 lspconfig[name].setup(opts)